sf-wdi-30/mongoose-referenced-relationships/README.md

 });
 ```

-Note that we push the `nin64` console document into the `zelda` consoles array.
-Since we already told the Game Schema that we will only be storing ObjectIds instead of actual `Console` documents in the `consoles` array, mongoose will convert `nin64` to it's unique `_id` and save that for us!
+Note that we push the `nin64` platform document into the `zelda` platforms array.
+Since we already told the Game Schema that we will only be storing ObjectIds instead of actual `Platform` documents in the `platforms` array, mongoose will convert `nin64` to it's unique `_id` and save that for us!

 ### Check Yourself